CSS and JavaScript Minify - Optimize Your Code Instantly

-What is Minify CSS?
+What is minification?

 Before Minifying the CSS Code